Making Miniature books with Axel Scheffler

 It is essential that by the end of their time at High Ercall in Year 6, our pupils can write with confidence, and write for a range of writing purposes, to use their knowledge and skills in any subject in their secondary education.
 It is also essential for us that our children have developed the knowledge of a range of genre, to write for entertainment as well as for information, and through this use a wide vocabulary which they can apply to all subjects.
 In this, reading and writing are intrinsically linked.

 How is the curriculum for writing organised and how do we teach it?

 There is a clear and progressive long-term writing curriculum starting in EYFS, up to Year 6.
-This covers all the expectations of the national curriculum, including into Year 7, but also extends the expectations of when concepts are introduced to give the children opportunities to hear new vocabulary, see different grammatical features modelled and understand certain concepts earlier.
+This covers all the substantive knowledge in the National Curriculum, including into Year 7, but also extends the expectations of when concepts are introduced to give the children opportunities to hear new vocabulary, see different grammatical features modelled and understand certain concepts earlier.
 This ensures there is a cohesive language used by all staff across school, but also that there is clear progression in modelling and teaching across all classes.